tundraerp/tundra/README.md

 ![TundraERP Logo](public/images/logo.png)

 # TundraERP - A Modern ERP System with AI
 We provide a comprehensive platform built as modular components, empowering businesses to quickly deploy business solutions across a wide range of business verticals, including Manufacturing, CRM, Project Management, HR, Marketing and many more.
-We also introduce AI and machine learning capabilities wherever possible via AWS Sagemaker and AWS ML.
+We also introduce AI and machine learning capabilities wherever possible via AWS Sagemaker, AWS ML and Google Cloud Vision.

 ## Installation Guide